 - a) The District will establish an implementation and evaluation plan for this policy in order to monitor its effectiveness and the possible need for modification over time.
-To this end, the District designates the following individuals to have operational responsibility for ensuring that the District meets the goals and mandates of this policy:

-- Director of Health & Physical Education

-- Director of Food Services

-- Health Educator

-- Teachers

-- Students

-These designated staff members will also serve as liaisons with community agencies in providing outside resources to help in the development of nutritional education programs and promotion of physical activities.

-- c) The District will annually report on the progress each of its schools has made toward meeting the goals of this policy.
+To this end, the District designates the following individuals to have operational responsibility for ensuring that the District meets the goals and mandates of this policy [District may use titles as opposed to individuals' names]: - b) These designated staff members will also serve as liaisons with community agencies in providing outside resources to help in the development of nutritional education programs and promotion of physical activities. - c) The District will annually report on the progress each of its schools has made toward meeting the goals of this policy.
 Such report will include: - 1.
 The website address for the wellness policy and/or information on how the public can access a copy; - 2.
 A description of each school's progress in meeting the wellness policy goals; - 3.
 A summary of each school's local school wellness events or activities; - 4.
-Contact information for the leader(s) of the Wellness Committee; and d) Evaluation and feedback from interested parties, including an assessment of student, parent, teacher, and administration satisfaction with the wellness policy, are welcomed as an essential part of the District's evaluation program.
+Contact information for the leader(s) of the Wellness Committee; and